sylc/release_up/README.md

 ## Credits

 Big Credits to https://github.com/denosaurs.
-This project is mainly based on https://github.com/denosaurs/release, where I have done some minor refacatoring.
-However due to the lack of development on the original package, I have done some update to suit my needs
+This project is a fork of https://github.com/denosaurs/release.
+However due to the lack of development on the original package, I have done some update.

 ## Plugins